Hebrew: עֲנָתוֹת —transliteration: Anathoth

 Meaning: (uncertain), but compare to “Anat,” a pagan goddess

-This was the name of one of the cities of refuge, in the tribe of Benjamin (Josh.
-21:18).
-The Jews, as a rule, did not change the names of the towns they found in Palestine; so this town probably derived its name from the goddess Anat.
-It was the native place of Abieezer, one of David’s “thirty” (2 Sam.
-23:27), and of Jehu, another of his mighty men (1 Chr.
-12:3).
+The Jews, as a rule, did not change the names of the towns they found in Canaan, so this town probably derived its name from the goddess Anat.
+It was the native place of Abieezer, one of David’s “thirty” (2 Samuel 23:27), and of Jehu, another of his mighty men (1 Chronicles 12:3).

 It is most importantly notable as the birthplace and usual residence of Jeremiah (Jeremiah 1:1; 11:21-23; 29:27; 32:7-9).
 It suffered greatly from the army of Sennacherib, and only 128 men returned to it from the Exile (Neh.
 7:27; Ezra 2:23).

 Anathoth has been identified with the modern town of Anata, Israel (below).